 - Mix all the ingredients listed under filling.
 Combine well.
 Set aside.

-- Dust the work surface with flour and roll the dough into thin sheets about ⅛th of an inch.
+- Dust the work surface with flour and roll the dough into thin sheets.
 Cut small rounds from them.
 Set aside the rounds.
 Cover the wrappers with parchment or cling wrap so the wrappers don’t stick with one another.
 Repeat until all the dough has been cut out.

 - Place 1 tablespoon of filling on each dumpling wrapper.
 Pleat the dough to form dumpling.